Aantrreksh/sql-query/sql-query.md

 The following tables list some examples of currently supported {{site.data.keyword.sqlquery_short}} endpoints.

-The Chennai region is planned to be deprecated end of October.
-Thus, you cannot create a new instance in this region anymore.
-Existing endpoints in Chennai continue to work until the deprecation date.
-{: note}

 Cross region endpoint name | Alias
 --- | ---
 `s3.us.cloud-object-storage.appdomain.cloud` | `us-geo`